sermon

 In verse 24, when the Pharisees heard this, they said some words at this moment, and those words will never be forgotten.
 Ever.
 What do they say at this moment?
 “It is only by Beelzebub, the prince of demons, that he drives out demons.”
 They took their tongues given them as a gift from God.
 The tongues made to be a river of blessing and of praise for God, and they used those tongues to curse God’s anointed Messiah and to call him a demon.
 These were not merely idle words.
 They reflected the depth of the Pharisees’ heart, it’s what they really truly believed about Jesus.
 They reflected the depth of their rebellion against God and against Christ.
 These were words that were spoken and once spoken could never be retracted.
 And as a result of that, the state of their heart of unbelief against so clear an evidence of the deity in the presence of Christ, through the Holy Spirit, would never be forgiven.
 Never.

-Words Reveal our Relationship with Christ: For Him or Against Him
+II.
+Words Reveal our Relationship to Christ: For Him or Against Him

 Jesus talks about the significance of words.
 First in our text, we see that words reveal our relationship to Christ; you’re either with him or you’re against him.
 Verse 30, “He who is not with me is against me, and he who does not gather with me, scatters.”
 There is no gray area when it comes to the kingdom of Christ.
 Jesus leaves us none here.
 You’re either with me or you’re against me.
 That kind of thinking is very unpopular today.
 If a political leader will make a statement that you’re either with us or you’re against us, you get hammered.
 This is that kind of black-white thinking that I thought we were out of.
 We’re post-moderns.
 We tend to see a little bit of truth in every view point, try to understand everybody’s view point.
 To some degree that’s a good thing, but when it comes to Christ, when it comes to his kingdom, you’re either with him or you’re against him, he’s left no gray area whatsoever.
 Nowadays, we think you can be both a Christian and a Muslim at once., but of course, we cannot.